fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

 Object-Service registry
 -----------------------

-The FW4SPL architecture is very generic thanks to:
+The FW4SPL architecture is standardized thanks to:

-- abstract classes ``fwData::Object`` and ``fwService::IService``.
+- Abstract classes ``fwData::Object`` and ``fwService::IService``.
-- The two factory systems
+- The two factory systems.

-In an application, one of the problem is to manage the life cycle of a large number of object instances and their services.
+In an application, one of the problems is managing the life cycle of a large number of object instances and their services.
 This problem is solved by the class ``fwServices::registry::ObjectService`` which maintains the relationship between objects and services.
 This class concept is very simple :

 .. code:: cpp